grafana/agent/docs/sources/flow/setup/install/binary.md

 ## Download Grafana Agent

-To download the Grafana Agent as a standalone binary, perform the following steps.
+To download Grafana Agent as a standalone binary, perform the following steps.

 1. Navigate to the current Grafana Agent [release](https://github.com/grafana/agent/releases) page.